I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfiotarget/nf-wdfiotarget-wdfiotargetclose.md

 </p>

 ## -remarks
-<p>After a driver has called <b>WdfIoTargetClose</b>, it can call <a href="https://msdn.microsoft.com/library/windows/hardware/ff548634">WdfIoTargetOpen</a> to reopen the remote I/O target.</p>
+<p>After a driver has called <b>WdfIoTargetClose</b>, it can call <a href="..\wdfiotarget\nf-wdfiotarget-wdfiotargetopen.md">WdfIoTargetOpen</a> to reopen the remote I/O target.</p>

 <p>Drivers that supply an <a href="..\wdfiotarget\nc-wdfiotarget-evt-wdf-io-target-remove-complete.md">EvtIoTargetRemoveComplete</a> callback function must call <b>WdfIoTargetClose</b> from within that callback function.</p>

 <p>Before the <b>WdfIoTargetClose</b> method returns, the framework <a href="wdf.canceling_i_o_requests">cancels</a> all of the target queue's I/O requests. </p>

-<p>If a driver has finished using a remote I/O target and will not use the target again, and the target has no child request objects that are still pending, the driver can call <a href="https://msdn.microsoft.com/library/windows/hardware/ff548734">WdfObjectDelete</a> without first calling <b>WdfIoTargetClose</b>.
-The call to <b>WdfObjectDelete</b> will close the remote I/O target, cancel all of the target queue's I/O requests, and delete the I/O target object.
-(Note that if the remote I/O target's parent object is a device object, the framework closes the target and deletes the target object when it deletes the parent object.)
-If the target has any child request objects that are still pending, the driver must call <b>WdfIoTargetClose</b> before it can safely call <b>WdfObjectDelete</b>.</p>

-<p>For more information about <b>WdfIoTargetClose</b>, see <a href="wdf.controlling_a_general_i_o_target_s_state">Controlling a General I/O Target's State</a>. </p>

-<p>For more information about I/O targets, see <a href="wdf.using_i_o_targets">Using I/O Targets</a>.</p>

-<p>The following code example is an <a href="..\wdfiotarget\nc-wdfiotarget-evt-wdf-io-target-remove-complete.md">EvtIoTargetRemoveComplete</a> callback function that removes a specified I/O target from a driver's collection of I/O targets and then closes the I/O target.</p>

-<p>After a driver has called <b>WdfIoTargetClose</b>, it can call <a href="https://msdn.microsoft.com/library/windows/hardware/ff548634">WdfIoTargetOpen</a> to reopen the remote I/O target.</p>

-<p>Drivers that supply an <a href="..\wdfiotarget\nc-wdfiotarget-evt-wdf-io-target-remove-complete.md">EvtIoTargetRemoveComplete</a> callback function must call <b>WdfIoTargetClose</b> from within that callback function.</p>

-<p>Before the <b>WdfIoTargetClose</b> method returns, the framework <a href="wdf.canceling_i_o_requests">cancels</a> all of the target queue's I/O requests. </p>

-<p>If a driver has finished using a remote I/O target and will not use the target again, and the target has no child request objects that are still pending, the driver can call <a href="https://msdn.microsoft.com/library/windows/hardware/ff548734">WdfObjectDelete</a> without first calling <b>WdfIoTargetClose</b>.
+<p>If a driver has finished using a remote I/O target and will not use the target again, and the target has no child request objects that are still pending, the driver can call <a href="..\wdfobject\nf-wdfobject-wdfobjectdelete.md">WdfObjectDelete</a> without first calling <b>WdfIoTargetClose</b>.
 The call to <b>WdfObjectDelete</b> will close the remote I/O target, cancel all of the target queue's I/O requests, and delete the I/O target object.
 (Note that if the remote I/O target's parent object is a device object, the framework closes the target and deletes the target object when it deletes the parent object.)
 If the target has any child request objects that are still pending, the driver must call <b>WdfIoTargetClose</b> before it can safely call <b>WdfObjectDelete</b>.</p>

 <p>For more information about <b>WdfIoTargetClose</b>, see <a href="wdf.controlling_a_general_i_o_target_s_state">Controlling a General I/O Target's State</a>. </p>